TeymurAsk/TeymurAsk/README.md

 # 💫 About Me:
-I'm a CS student located in Warsaw, since 2020 i coding and creating some small programs for myself.
+I'm a CS student located in Warsaw.
+Starting from 2020 I program and create some small programs for myself.
 Right now, I focus on developing my skills as a backend dev.

 # 💻 Tech Stack: